 Skip to main content

 In today’s competitive business world, organizations must possess specific strengths to separate themselves from the competition to guarantee long-term success.
-These strengths, also known as core competencies, are the organization’s established foundational knowledge, skills, defining products, services, and capabilities that give a business an advantage over its competitors, ultimately driving its growth.
+These strengths, also known as core competencies, establish the organization’s foundational knowledge, skills, defining products, services and capabilities that give a business an advantage over its competitors and ultimately drive its growth.
 These are behaviors and skills that employees in your company often either inherently possess or aim to develop over time to achieve their personal goals and perform well in their roles.

-When core competencies are clearly defined and communicated, it also helps ensure that all employees can see a direct connection to the organization’s mission, promoting a more significant commitment and greater individual contributions.
-By aligning core competencies with organizational goals, business leaders can ensure that employees prioritize the desired behaviors and work habits that contribute to them.
+When leaders clearly define and communicate these strengths, they help ensure that all employees see a direct connection to the organization’s mission, which promotes more significant commitment and greater individual contributions.
+By aligning them with organizational goals, business leaders can ensure that employees prioritize the desired behaviors and work habits that contribute to them.

 Some common examples of core competencies might include, but are not limited to: